kanchapradeep/kanchapradeep/README.md

 ---

 🎓 **About Me**
-I'm a student graduating in 2025 with a degree in Computer Science & Information Technology.
+I'm a student graduated in 2025 with a degree in Computer Science & Information Technology.
 I love solving problems, learning new technologies, and building things that make life easier.

 💡 **Skills**
 - **Languages:** Java, HTML, CSS, JavaScript